There are around 50 National Parks in Québec, and 10 of them are near Montreal.

 This is the ski village based at the bottom of Mont-Tremblant hill, it’s like the Whistler of Québec.
 Mont Tremblant Village isn’t just hopping during ski season though, it’s booming all year round.

-Come to the village for dinner before driving back to the city, or stay overnight!
+Come to the village for dinner before driving back to the city, or find a hotel to stay overnight!

 Related